Gene Therapy Advances To Better Treat 'Bubble Boy' Disease

 Of course, she adds, they'll be watched carefully for signs of leukemia and to see if the effect of the therapy is wearing off.

 In her view, the key to treatment is finding these children early — through newborn screening — before they start to get life-threatening infections.
-Screening for SCID is now done through the U.S., though its introduction was gradual, and state-by-state.
+Screening for SCID is now done throughout the U.S., though its introduction was gradual and state by state.

 Before screening was instituted, these children used to show up in the hospital with life-threatening infections, "and now we're seeing happy, bouncy little newborns who just look perfectly normal and they're never sick," Puck says.
 "Sometimes their families don't understand just how profoundly affected their immune system is."

-St. Jude's hopes to commercialize its treatment.
+St. Jude hopes to commercialize its treatment.
 It has an exclusive licensing agreement with Mustang Bio to develop a product.
-A similar treatment, called Stremvelis, has already been approved by Europe's equivalent of the Food and Drug Administration.
+A similar treatment, called Strimvelis, has already been approved by Europe's equivalent of the Food and Drug Administration.
 It targets a different mutation that causes SCID, but the technique is very much the same, including the brief dose of chemotherapy.

 This latest advance is not only encouraging news for these rare patients.
 SCID is a test case for all those scientists working to develop better gene therapy techniques.

-For example, instead of inserting a healthy gene into blood cells, Matt Porteus at Stanford has used a precision gene-editing technique called CRISPR to correct the genetic error in SCID blood cells drawn from people.
-It works in the laboratory, "and this really sets the stage, then for a clinical trial, hopefully in the next 12 to 18 months," he says.
+For example, instead of inserting a healthy gene into blood cells, Porteus, the Stanford pediatrician, has used a precision gene-editing technique called CRISPR to correct the genetic error in blood cells drawn from SCID patients.
+It works in the laboratory, "and this really sets the stage then for a clinical trial, hopefully in the next 12 to 18 months," he says.

 All this makes the leukemia setback from the 1990s feel like a fading memory.
-Kohn at UCLA says for more than a decade, it seemed that the field of gene therapy was a dead end.
+Kohn at UCLA says that for more than a decade, it seemed that the field of gene therapy was a dead end.

 Now, with continual advances in treating SCID, "it's just nice to see another success for gene therapy," Kohn says.